-Position: Senior Lecturer Field: Earth and ocean sciences Organisation: Department of Earth and Ocean Sciences, Faculty of Science and Engineering, University of Waikato
+Position: Senior Lecturer, Earth Sciences, Faculty of Science and Engineering, University of Waikato.

 Dr Willem de Lange, an earth scientist and lecturer at the University of Waikato, was born in the Netherlands and moved with his family to New Zealand when he was 18 months old.
 Since then, he has stayed put in Hamilton.

 He did his Bachelor of Science, master’s and PhD at the University of Waikato and is now a Senior Lecturer in the Earth and Ocean Sciences Department there.

 Willem is on the Tsunami Experts Panel, which advises the government on tsunami warnings.

 Getting interested in tsunamis

 Willem’s interest in natural history and science was nurtured in part by the Hamilton Junior Naturalists Club, which he joined in his school days.
 At the club’s Te Kauri Lodge, he learnt about plants, geology and fossils.
 At high school, he became interested in water as a resource and planned to be a hydrologist.